Home | Saturday March 23 2002 | March 25 Monday 2002 | Right Now | A Notorious China Blogger Offends So Many With Race & Gender Bias

-Hong Kong: A Few Days In February 2003
+Hong Kong: February 2003

-As I sit here at a public computer, I think I would go insane without the encouragements my mother and my father gave me when I was a child.
+As I sit here at a public computer, I think I would go insane without the encouragements my parents and teachers gave me when I was a child.
+I hear the more recent voice of a friend in Shenzhen who said to me rather ruefully, Shenzhen is a man's town

-I hear the more recent voice of a friend in Shenzhen who said to me rather ruefully, Shenzhen is a man's town.
 Yes, so I eagerly seek out Hong Kong only to hear two pudgy balck-suited businessmen discussing a sixteen year old girl with a smug, proprietorial tone as they exit from the Marco Polo Hotel, myself trailing a little too closely behind them.

-These are Hong Kong men, suave, modest in outward appearance, lacking South Asia swagger, and yet repellant to me with their assumption that any one is for hire, any women can be bought and sold like a package of sirlion from the local supermarket.
+These are Hong Kong men, suave, modest in outward appearance, lacking South Asia swagger, and yet repellent to me with their assumption that any one is for hire, any women can be bought and sold like a package of sirlion from the local supermarket.

 Last night again, another man wore up all the people at the hotel by singing in the middle of the night, a crude song with the word F-----g all over the lyrics, there was no joy in his music, only hatred of women.

-Hong Kong goes own promoting herself as the most beautiful tourist site for thousands of miles around, and I fall into her deceptions and her freedoms.
+Hong Kong goes own promoting herself as the most beautiful tourist site for thousands of miles around, and I fall into her deceptions and dreams.
 The thousands of tourists who find her too crowded, too expensive, are not given much voice, and with such overcrowding there may be no more room for fresh voices anyway.

 I arrived here on